-The nutritional value of Whey Prime 2.0 without flavor is as follows.
+The nutritional value of unflavored Whey Prime 2.0 is as follows.

-At first glance, Whey Prime 2.0 presents good nutritional values, with 21g of protein per serving and 84% of protein content.
+At first glance, Whey Prime 2.0 has good nutritional values, with 21g of protein per dose and 84% of protein content.

-However, as you can see at the end of the table, something strange is going on there.
+However, as you can see at the end of the table, something strange is happening there.

 In each dose of 25g the sum is 25.9g, and the total exceeds 100%, which is obviously impossible.

 This happens mainly because the values of Creatine presented there, are included in the protein values.

 In other words, this supplement has 84% of protein, of which 9.2% are made up of Creatine, and not complete protein.

 This would theoretically mean that it was a concentrated Whey with 75%, and not 84%, but the truth is that the concentration of pure protein is even lower, as more free amino acids were added in addition to Creatine.

 It is presented per 100g of pure protein and not per 100g of supplement.